 - Train both your dominant and non-dominant hand.
 Your drum playing may be uneven at first.
 Practice each hand individually until you reach a place where your drumbeats sound uniform.

 - Increase your speed as you gain confidence.
 Practice drum rolls at a variety of speeds, starting slow and eventually increasing the tempo as you master the technique.

 - Build up to more complex rudiments and rhythms.
 Once you've mastered a basic drum roll, diversify your exercises with more complicated rhythms.

 Want to Learn More About Music?

-Become a better musician with the MasterClass All-Access Pass.
+Become a better musician with the MasterClass Annual Membership.
 Gain access to exclusive video lessons taught by musical masters, including Itzhak Perlman, Herbie Hancock, Tom Morello, Timbaland, and more.